AlexGama11/Game-Engine/README.md

 ← `Main.cpp`: This is the main file with the main menu.

-← `Screen.cpp`: This is the cpp ill be using later for screen stuff.
+← `Screen.cpp`: This is the cpp i'll be using later for screen stuff.

 ← `Screen.h`: This is the header file for screen stuff.